The Commons at Mythava

 The relational infrastructure

-Within 48 hours of arriving, a Connector reaches out — not with a welcome message, but with an introduction.
-They know what you have to offer and who needs to know you exist.
-Your first experience in the Commons is being seen as someone with something to bring.
+Within 48 hours of arriving, a Connector reaches out — not with a welcome message, but with a specific introduction.
+They've had a real conversation with you.
+They know what you have to offer and what you're working on.
+Your first experience in the Commons is being seen as someone with something real to bring.

 02